Jaggernaut555/midi-mixer-nanoleaf/PAGE.md

 A simple nanoleaf plugin for midi-mixer.
 Allows changing the brightness/hue/saturation of a nanoleaf panel group.

+### Volume group:
 - The volume slider will change brighness by default
-- Pressing "Assign" will change the slider to hue
+- Pressing "Assign" will change the slider to hue mode
-- Pressing "Run" will change the slider to saturation
+- Pressing "Run" will change the slider to saturation mode
-- Pressing mute will turn the lights on or off
+- Pressing "Mute" will turn the lights on or off

+### Buttons:
+- Identify button created for each connected nanoleaf panel